marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Pixel-Island/Game-Cartridges-Vol-2.md

 ![](../images/Game-Cartridges-Vol-2-part-8.png)

 It actually worked.
 I was actually surprised.
 I believe that the reason why I could pass him is because when I changed the test in the game from "You shall not pass!!!" to "You shall pass!!!" it somehow broke his code so that he wouldn't display his text.
 When he displayed the text the game would force me to walk back.
 Now that the text isn't being displayed anymore, I now am able to access the next area.
 In the next area there was a building that I could access.
-I went there and inside of it was a radio and a robot named "ChatNPT"
+I went there and inside of it was a radio and a robot named "ChatNPT":

 ![](../images/Game-Cartridges-Vol-2-part-9.png)